tensortrade-org/tensortrade/README.md

 Contributions are encouraged and welcomed.
 This project is meant to grow as the community around it grows.
 Let me know on Discord in the #suggestions channel if there is anything that you would like to see in the future, or if there is anything you feel is missing.

-**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Node Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ![https://github.com/notadamking/tensortrade/graphs/contributors](https://contributors-img.firebaseapp.com/image?repo=notadamking/tensortrade)